heyshadowsmith/shadowsmith/content/articles/how-to-deploy-an-express-api-to-vercel.md

 ```
 *Technically, you don't have to initialize the server for this to work but chances are any Express API you have will have a server initialization, and this also gives you the ability to easily run `node index` while working with your Express API locally.*
 ## 3. Export the Express API
-In order for Vercel to turn Express into a serverless function, you have to export the Express instance for Vercel's build process.
+So in order for Vercel to turn Express into a serverless function, you have to export the Express instance for Vercel's build process.
 ```js
 const express = require('express')